 friends and at no point were we made to feel unwelcome infact

 the complete opposite and the one thing that u WILL get when

-u have an NI is an extended family and in our case even
+you have an NI, is an extended family and in our case even

 without the dog.
 The support network within this group is